cmse802/CMSE495_Documenters/install.md

 1. In your forked repository (via the GitHub web interface), open ```script.js```.
 In line 2, update the variable `SHEET_ID` with the ID you copied from the template (copy and paste your ID in the quotations on line 2) and your API key in the line below(line 3).
 Commit your changes.
 2. Now, on the GitHub repository, click **Settings**
 3. In the "Code and automation" section of the sidebar, click **Pages**.
-4. Under "Build and deployment", under "Source", select **Deploy from a branch**.
-5. Select the main branch, and leave the file as `/(root)`.
-It may take a second for the page to deploy.
+4. Select the main branch, and leave the file as `/(root)`.
+5. Under "Build and deployment", under "Source", select **Deploy from a branch**.
+It may take a second for the page to deploy
 6. Finally, you can view your version using the link `your_github_username.github.io/Detroit_Leadership_Dossiers`.

+### Step 4 (Extra): Scrape for Officials' Contribution Record
+1. In the Jupyter window opened in Step 1, navigate to [backend/Finance_Scraper.ipynb](backend/Finance_Scraper.ipynb)
+2. In the ```Kernel``` tab, choose ```Restart Kernel...```
+3. Run the first code block ```Imports```
+4. If you want to test the scraping function, run all the code blocks in the ```Scraping``` subheading, else skip ahead.
+This part will scrape from the [Wayne County Finance system](https://wccampaignfinance.com/Public/ReceiptsList) for committees' contribution records and saves them into a CSV file called [data/contributions.csv](../data/contributions.csv).
+5. Run all the code blocks in the ```Visualization``` subheading, this will generate pie charts with dynamic hovering for a provided committee's name.
+6. The data and pie charts obtained from this notebook have not been integrated into the frontend yet.